Dental Implants Austin

 Health Benefits

 Once the implant has been placed, your biting force will dramatically improve.
 In fact, research shows that implants restore about 75 percent of your original biting power, whereas dentures restore only about 25 percent.
 This means chewing your favorite tough foods, whether they be steak, apples, nuts, raw vegetables, or something else, actually feels normal.
-Plus, this variety of nutritious foods can help keep your body properly fueled, helping your overall quality of life.
+Plus, this variety of nutritious foods can keep your body properly fueled, helping your overall quality of life.

 Long-Term Benefits

-Furthermore, dental implants offer longevity that is unique in tooth replacement.
+Dental implants offer longevity that is unique in tooth replacement.
 Because they integrate with your organic structures, you can expect them to last at least 25 years without worry.
 In many cases, they often last a lifetime when properly maintained at home.

-In contrast, traditional dentures and bridges must be replaced every 5 to 7 years and 7 to 10 years respectively.
+In contrast, traditional dentures and bridges must be replaced every 5 to 7 years and 7 to 10 years, respectively.
 When you consider the cost of frequent replacements over time, the upfront price of dental implants may actually be less expensive in the long run, making this option the smarter financial choice.

-Missing Single Tooth
+Missing One Tooth

 Missing Multiple Teeth